SMByC/AcATaMa/docs/how_to_use.md

 At the bottom of the plugin there are 3 buttons:

-- `Docs` for open the CloudMasking documentation online in a web-browser
+- `Docs` for open the online documentation in a web-browser
 - `Clear/Reload` for clear all temporal and used files for process and reset all fields in the plugin
 - `AcATaMa version` open the about dialog.